Withers' mission to serve the super rich has taken it on a journey of international expansion.

 How to get a Withers training contract

-Those who impress on paper are invited in for a first interview, which takes place with a partner who quizzes recruits on their application form and various competencies.
+Those who impress on paper are invited in to complete a written test followed by a first interview, which takes place with a partner and a member of HR who will ask questions surrounding the application form and various competencies.
+Interviewees can expect to be asked an unusual question – 'what do you wish you had invented and why?'
+Have a good think about that one.
+Apparently a lot of people say 'Facebook', so maybe that's a reply to avoid.
 There's also a written test.
 “They give you a poorly worded letter and ask you to revise it,” one trainee revealed.
 From here, vac schemers are chosen.

-Meanwhile, training contract applicants who make the cut go on to complete an assessment centre.
-Candidates are asked to give a ten-minute presentation on one of four topical subjects sent to them a week beforehand (A recent example of one such topic is corruption in sport).
+Meanwhile, direct training contract applicants who are successful at the first interview go on to complete an assessment centre.
+Candidates are given a week to prepare for a ten-minute presentation on one of four topical subjects (a recent example of one such topic is corruption in sport).
 Louvre's advice for impressing?
 “Put the research in and make sure you're knowledgeable about your subject – the partners will grill you about it!”

-They go on to tell us Withers is looking for candidates who are “bright, enthusiastic and personable.”
+Recruiters told us that Withers is looking for candidates who are “bright, enthusiastic and personable.”
 They also mention the firm warmly welcomes those with language skills – Italian, Russian and Mandarin speakers are especially in demand.
 And remember that “if you put language skills down on your application form, expect to be tested on them.”

-Withers runs three two-week vacation schemes, usually at Easter and over the summer.
+Withers runs three two-week vacation schemes, usually in the spring and over the summer.
 Participants split their time between two departments and are assigned a supervisor for each.
 “You don't know what it's like to be solicitor in practice before you actually spend some time in a firm, so it's a good opportunity to get an inside view,” reflected one trainee.
 “I was trusted with taking attendance notes and completing some research tasks.”

 In addition to their supervisor-led work, vac schemers work as a group on a non-live matter.
 “On the final day you partake in a mediation and negotiation exercise with the other vac schemers,” a trainee reported.
 “Someone acts as a mediator, and you have to reach a settlement.
 I found it a really authentic insight into all the processes that go into these matters.”